 The results of the AWAKE experiment could lead to a future high energy collider of much reduced length and hence cost.

 Related to the AWAKE Experiment, we are peforming simulations of the the self-modulation of the Diamond electron beam.
 This beam is also quite long, 2.6 cm, and if micro-bunched, could drive significant wakefields.
 The simulations could lead to an experiment using the Diamond beam which would allow us to learn a lot about the self-modulation process and diagnosing it.
 This could also lead to a technique of increasing the Diamond beam energy by several GeV in just a few metres.

 Simulations done by the group use the high-performance resources available on the Legion cluster at UCL, SCARF cluster at STFC-RAL and the STFC DiRAC2 cluster.

-For more information on the activities of the UCL AWAKE group, please contact Prof. Matthew Wing or Dr Simon Jolly for more information.
+For more information on the activities of the UCL AWAKE group, please contact Prof. Matthew Wing for more information.